Qqwy/presentation-communicating_between_ruby_and_elixir/slides.md

 ![](just-functions.jpg)
+↑Funny, but only partially true

 ---

+### General Concept

 - OOP: Attributes + Methods
   - Stateful
 - Functional: Data Structures + Functions transforming them
   - Stateless

+---

 ### What are Objects and Classes used for?

-- Grouping Functionality (Single Responsibility)
+1. Grouping Functionality (Single Responsibility)
-- Data Structures
+2. Data Structures
-- Composition
+3. Composition
-- Inheritance
+4. Inheritance

 ---